Can Drug Abuse Begin at Home?

 Be too busy with business, civic, or social life to spend time with your children.
 Or, if you do happen to have time, spend it together – watching TV.

 There is little question that children, and adults also, need to experience some of the highs in life.
-But these highs should come from the experiences of family life, parent-child activities, rather than each one seeking these highs in ways involving drugs.
+But these highs should come from the experiences of family life and parent-child activities, rather than each one seeking these highs in ways involving drugs.